alex-cherkaski/Flame-Keeper/README.md

 # Flame Keeper

-A semester long project across two universities and three faculties involving a multidisciplinary team of students tasked with developing a complete game in the Unity3D engine.
-In game logic and cinematics were scripted via the Unity3D API.
-Custom lighting and rendering algorithms that ran on the GPU were introduced on top of the existing rendering pipeline to drive the graphical fidelity of the game.
-Support for mouse and keyboard controls as well as other external peripherals (Xbox controller) is also included.
+A semester long capstone project ran across two universities and three different faculties with the aim of producing a complete game ready for public and media consumption at the annual LevelUp!
+Show case in Toronto.

+This project was built on top of the Unity3D engine with all in game logic, cinematics, and gameplay being scripted through the Unity API in C#.
+Additional lighting and rendering shaders were written on top Unity’s own scriptable graphics pipeline to further drive the graphical fidelity of the game.